Clarifai/docs/docs/clarifai-basics/community.md

 description: We make our platform open for community to discover, test, use and share models and workflow (apps and datasets are coming soon) with Clarifai community.
 ---

-# Get Started With Clarifai Community
+# Get Started With Community Portal

-**A quick-start guide on the Clarifai Community**
+**A quick-start guide on the Clarifai Community Portal**
 <hr />

 Clarifai Community is a low-code, no-code platform that provides everything you need to build AI-powered apps.
 You can use it to discover, test, create, and share  state-of-the-art AI models, workflows, and app components.